braheezy/catppuccin-gtk-rpm/README.md

     make rpm

 # Usage
+After installing an RPM, start using the theme:
 1. Install the tools that allow you to customize the theme:

         yum install gnome-tweaks gnome-extensions-app gnome-shell-extension-user-theme